edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/nuget-release-flow.md

 If something fails during the release flow, the NuGet release issue diagram is updated accordingly and you can choose to restart the process by adding the following comment to the issue:
 > /retry-nuget-release

+## Security considerations

+Only users with write access to the repo will be release a NuGet package version.
+If a user without write access:

+- creates a `Release NuGet package` issue then the issue will be automaticallyu closed without doing the release.
+- tries to restart a NuGet package release by using the `/retry-nuget-release` command then the [workflow processing the command](/docs/dev-notes//workflows/dispatch-commands-workflow.md) will ignore it.